intelligentnode/IntelliNode/IntelliNode/README.md

 Integrate your data with the latest language models and deep learning frameworks using intellinode **javascript**.
 The library provides intuitive functions for sending input to models like ChatGPT, WaveNet and Stable diffusion, and receiving generated text, speech, or images.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

 # Latest Updates
+- Add support for OpenAI GPT-5 with reasoning effort control. 🧠
 - Add support for self-hosted vLLM models.
 - Generate frontend version from intellinode.
 - Integrated Nvidia-hosted models (DeepSeek and Llama3 🦙).